Redistribution of income and wealth: How views on redistribution are formed

 The context that a person is in can influence their views on redistributive policies.
 For example, despite both being Western civilizations, typical Americans and Europeans do not have the same views on redistribution policies.
 This phenomenon persists even among people who would benefit most from redistributive policies, as poor Americans tend to favor redistributive policy less than equally poor Europeans.
 Research shows this is because when a society has a fundamental belief that those who work hard will earn rewards from their work, the society will favor lower redistributive policies.
 However, when a society as a whole believes that some combination of outside factors, such as luck or corruption, can contribute to determining one's wealth, those in the society will tend to favor higher redistributive policies.
 This leads to fundamentally different ideas of what is ‘just’ or fair in these countries and influences their overall views on redistribution.

+People tend to favor redistributive policy that will help the groups that they are a member of.
+This is displayed in a study of Latin American lawmakers, where it is shown that lawmakers born into a lower social class tend to favor more redistributive policies than their counterparts born into a higher social class.
+Research has also found that women generally support redistribution more than men do, though the strength of this preference varies across countries.
+The perception that immigrants benefit more from welfare spending was found to be correlated with lower support for redistribution.